Digusil/regression_matlab/README.md

 # regression_matlab
 A set of functions that make it possible to calculate different regression-models.
 The choices are Linear, Logistic and Kernel Regression.
 The script can be implemented in MATLAB and Octave.
+To get an insight of the usage and the advantages of this set please see "Examples" and "Motivation and Features".

 ## Examples
 **example_linReg.m** calculates the regression for a linear hypothesis.